devAyyoub/voting-app/Complete Lab (Part2) .md

 ## **1 – Overview**

 You previously packaged the app into a Helm chart and deployed it locally.
-Now, you will move that process into the cloud, with AWS as the runtime and GitHub Actions as the automation engine.
+Now, you will move that process into the cloud, with AWS and GitHub Actions as the automation engine.

 | Step | Tool               | Purpose                   |
 | ---- | ------------------ | ------------------------- |